yiisoft/docs/guide/en/security/cryptography.md

 - Encryption and Decryption
 - Confirming Data Integrity

-In order to use features above you need to install `yiisoft/security` package:
+To use these features, you need to install `yiisoft/security` package:

 ```
 composer install yiisoft/security
 ```

-## Generating Pseudorandom Data
+## Generating pseudorandom data

-Pseudorandom data is useful in many situations.
-For example when resetting a password via email you need to generate a token, save it to the database, and send it via email to end user which in turn will allow them to prove ownership of that account.
-It is very important that this token be unique and hard to guess, else there is a possibility that attacker can predict the token's value and reset the user's password.
+Pseudorandom data are useful in many situations.
+For example, when resetting a password via email, you need to generate a token, save it to the database, and send it via email to end user which in turn will allow them to prove ownership of that account.
+It's important that this token be unique and hard to guess, else there is a possibility that an attacker can predict the token's value and reset the user's password.

 `\Yiisoft\Security\Random` makes generating pseudorandom data simple: